adiekwisch/pages-test/project.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 #
 layout: page
-title: Home
+title: Project
 ---

-# Energy Efficient AI by DNN Approximation for FPGAs
+# What is the eki Research Project?